rust-lang/rust/text/0000-be2become.md

 # Alternatives

-The main alternative is to keep the `be` keyword reserved for supporting guaranteed tail calls in a backward-compatible way.
+The main alternative is to do nothing, i.e. to keep the `be` keyword reserved for supporting guaranteed tail calls in a backward-compatible way.
 Using `become` as the keyword for tail calls would not be backward-compatible because it would introduce a new keyword, which might have been used in valid code.

+Another option is to add the `become` keyword, without removing `be`.
+This would have the same drawbacks as the current proposal (might break existing code), but it would also guarantee that the `become` keyword is available in the future.

 # Unresolved questions